sergorl/avia_serv/README.md

 # http-server
-Rust implementation of http-server able
+Rust implementation of http-server is able
 - to upload batches of ticket
 - to store the uploaded batches in special internal sorted order
 - to search need ticket in the uploaded batches: